 India leads the world in shell bean production (mostly for dry beans), followed by Brazil, Myanmar (who knew?), the US and China.

-As Kim mentioned, green beans appear as number 18 on the Environmental Working Group’s Shopper’s Guide to Pesticides in Produce; however, fresh shell beans don’t even make the list.
+Green beans appear as number 20 on the Environmental Working Group's Shopper's Guide to Pesticides in Produce; however, fresh shell beans don't even make the list.
 Because they are a small-volume vegetable, fresh shell beans are not generally monocropped (the exception may be Lima beans) nor produced with intensive industrial agricultural methods, like excessive pesticide use.
 In addition, many heirloom varieties of shell beans have been selected for generations to be specially adapted to their environment, such as drought- or heat-tolerance.